Ketel Marte Preview, Player Props: Diamondbacks vs. Padres

 - The Padres pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.86).
+- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.85).

-- Padres pitchers combine to surrender the ninth-fewest home runs in baseball (135 total, 1.1 per game).
+- Padres pitchers combine to rank 11th in baseball in home runs allowed (137 total, 1.1 per game).

-- The left-hander's most recent time out came on Sunday against the Arizona Diamondbacks, when he threw 3 1/3 innings, surrendering three earned runs while giving up seven hits.
+- In his most recent time out on Sunday against the Arizona Diamondbacks, the righty threw five innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.